sebashack/hscaling/README.md

     - `pingIgnoreSpanSecs`: A span of time in seconds during which health check pings are ignored.
 It is set to `120`.
 11. `awsOpts`: Options related to Amazon Web Services (AWS) functionality.
 It includes the following sub-fields:
    - `awsRegion`: The AWS region where the autoscaling service operates.
 Here, it is set to `us-east-1`.
    - `accessKey`: The access key used for authenticating with AWS services.
-The actual key is masked with "xxxx".
    - `secretKey`: The secret key associated with the access key for authentication.
-The actual key is masked with "xxxx".
    - `sessionToken`: An optional session token for temporary credentials.
-The actual token is masked with "xxxx".
    - `ec2Opts`: Additional options for the EC2 instances created by the autoscaling service.
 It includes the following sub-fields:
      - `amiId`: The ID of the Amazon Machine Image (AMI) used for launching EC2 instances.
 Here, it is set to `ami-0557a15b87f6559cf`.
      - `securityGroups`: A list of security group IDs associated with the EC2 instances.
 Here, it includes three security group IDs.